WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 First thing first, those factors only correlates with crime and are not causes.
 Things like having *bad* genes or the lead poisoning do not guarantee you to commit crimes.

 In fact, most people with multiple aggravating factors will **never** commit crimes.
-They're like little nudges that can make someone commit a crime where they might haven't otherwise.
+They're like little nudges that can push someone to commit a crime they might not have committed otherwise.

 Regarding the sex disparities, it's probably both because of actual physiology (testosterone linked to aggression...) as well as social-cultural factors (fights, weapons, considered more *manly* for example).